Ecotrust/growth-yield-batch/README.md

 * Copy the contents of `C:/FVSBin` to `./fvsbin` ... they will be gitignored so not checked into the repo
 * Start virtual machine with `vagrant up`
 * You will have to restart services with `fab dev restart_services`
-* Run the automated batch test with `fab dev run_test_batch`
-* To track status of tasks, visit the celery flower interface at http://localhost:5555
+* To track status of tasks, visit the celery flower interface at http://localhost:8080

 ## Outline